Myofascial trigger point: Misdiagnosis of pain

 The misdiagnosis of pain is the most important issue taken up by Travell and Simons.
 Referred pain from trigger points mimics the symptoms of a very long list of common maladies.
-Physicians, in weighing all the possible causes for a given condition, rarely consider a myofascial source.
+Medical doctors, in weighing all the possible causes for a given condition, rarely consider a myofascial source.
 The study of trigger points has not historically been part of medical education.
 Travell and Simons hold that most of the common everyday pain is caused by myofascial trigger points and that ignorance of that basic concept could inevitably lead to false diagnoses and the ultimate failure to deal effectively with pain.